clownix/cloonix/xdoc/index.rst

-The server is launched with the **cloonix_net** command with a network name as parameter, the network name being one of the predefined names found in cloonix_config.
+The server is launched with the **cloonix_net** command with a network name as parameter, the network name being one of the predefined names found in */usr/libexec/cloonix/common/etc/cloonix.cfg*.
+The */usr/bin/cloonix_net* is a bash script that calls binaries and libraries located in */usr/libexec/cloonix/common* and */usr/libexec/cloonix/server*.
 The main process of the server listens to clients and obeys their commands, it also sends back the topology description.
 The connection to the server is a tcp stream protected by password.

 All cloonix clients are named **cloonix_xxx** xxx can be one of the
 following: gui, cli, ssh, scp, ice, osh, ocp, ovs.
+The */usr/bin/cloonix_xxx* are bash scripts that call binaries and libraries located in */usr/libexec/cloonix/common* and */usr/libexec/cloonix/client*.

 The main one **cloonix_gui** displays the topologie on a canvas also giving a possible interaction between the user and items on the canvas to send commands.

+The working directories for the software is located at:
+*/var/lib/cloonix/<net-name>*

+The storage directory for the virtual machines is located at:
+*/var/lib/cloonix/bulk*

 User view for cloonix